praveentcom/basepack/README.md

 ## About

 Basepack provides production-ready service utilities for Node.js backend applications.
 Built with TypeScript, it offers multi-provider support with automatic failover, making your backend services more resilient and flexible.
-It includes commonly used services like email, storage, and more.
+It includes commonly used services like email, cache, storage, and more.

 **Key Features:**
 - Built-in validation